gopherdata/gophernotes/README.md

   ```

-- Copy the kernel config:
+3. Copy the kernel config:

   ```
   mkdir -p ~/.local/share/jupyter/kernels/gophernotes
   cp -r $GOPATH/src/github.com/gopherds/gophernotes/kernel/* ~/.local/share/jupyter/kernels/gophernotes
   ```

-  Note, depending on which version of jupyter you are using and if you are using Anaconda, you may need to copy to `~/.ipython` rather than `~/.local/share`:
+  OR, depending on which version of jupyter you are using and if you are using Anaconda, you may need to copy to `~/.ipython` rather than `~/.local/share`:

   ```
   mkdir ~/.ipython/kernels/gophernotes
   cp -r $GOPATH/src/github.com/gopherds/gophernotes/kernel/* ~/.ipython/kernels/gophernotes/
   ```

-- Update `~/.local/share/jupyter/kernels/gophernotes/kernel.json` with the path to your $GOPATH installation.
-If you used the path above, your file will look like:
+4. Update `~/.local/share/jupyter/kernels/gophernotes/kernel.json` with the FULL PATH to your gophernotes binary (in $GOPATH/bin).
+For example:

   ```
   {